wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 Do this one thing thoroughly.
 That is all.

-**Q:**&ensp;When I was younger, I had strange experiences, short but memorable, of beïng nothing, just nothing, yet fully conscious.
+**Q:**&ensp;When I was younger, I had strange experiënces, short but memorable, of beïng nothing, just nothing, yet fully conscious.
 But the danger is that one has the desire to recreäte from memory the moments that have passed.

 **M:**&ensp;This is all imagination.